A History of Charles Chips

 Charles Chips was then sold to a Tampa, FL popcorn company in 1993, but again this new company also went bankrupt.

 Hillside Snacks from Arlington, NJ bought the Charles Chips trademark in 1996, and started to market the potato chips under a new recipe.
 During this time, the company no longer manufactured potato chips but licensed the brand to several Charles Chips distributors who have been given permission to sell the chips.

 The company was all but forgotten about until the Scardino family purchased the company in early 2011.
 Being true fans of the brand, they wanted to recapture the true essence of Charles Chips and bring back the famous tins filled with all of the original recipes.

-Relaunched in December 2011, you can now purchase classic recipes, ORIGINAL, BARBEQUE, WAFFLE, NO SALT, and the Lancaster flavor inspired MINI TWIST PRETZELS.
-Look for your favorite flavor to be featured as the "CHIP OF the MONTH" which will change monthly.
+Relaunched in December 2011, you can now purchase classic recipes, ORIGINAL, BARBEQUE, WAFFLE, and the Lancaster flavor inspired MINI TWIST PRETZELS.
+Look for your favorite flavor to be one of our featured items.
 Eventually, Charles Chips will be launching more and more products including CHARLES COOKIES.
 A whole new generation of Charles Chips Fans will be able to taste the joy that came from Effie's kitchen back in 1942.
 As we celebrate our 70th Anniversary, look for Charles Chips to be bringing more and more joy in their famous tins!